Dharshini-G07/Advanced-C-Lab-Manual/Module 7.md

+Name : PRIYADHARSHINI G
+Reg no : 212224230209
-EXP NO:1 C PROGRAM FOR ARRAY OF STRUCTURE TO CHECK ELIGIBILITY FOR THE VACCINE.
+## EXP NO:1 C PROGRAM FOR ARRAY OF STRUCTURE TO CHECK ELIGIBILITY FOR THE VACCINE.

 Aim:
 To write a C program for array of structure to check eligibility for the vaccine person age above 6 years of age.